 *During pick your own season June through mid-November: Pick Your Own fruits and vegetables includes a $3.50, per-person admission fee (cash preferred) to help support the farm.

 Pick Your Own Produce: fruit (and in fall our specialty: apples) and vegetables is a great family outing, and with 35 acres there is plenty of room.
-Indian Orchards in Media, PA is a great place to teach kids where their fruits and vegetables come from.
+Indian Orchards in Media, PA is a great place to teach kids where their produce comes from.

-Our Fruits and vegetables are grown using organic techniques, natural, sustainable, minimally sprayed; we also use IPM or integrated pest management as well.
+Our Fruits and vegetables are grown using Pesticide-free techniques, natural & sustainable; we also use IPM or integrated pest management.

 Stop by the farm stand to register and get baskets to hold your haul, pay the $3.50 per person picking fee to help sustain and support our over 100-year old orchard and the labor-intensive, pesticide-free techniques we use.
 We’ll also let you know what’s in season that day and where to go on the farm.
 Let us know if you are looking for a specific variety of fruit – especially apples – we have many different varieties.
 Don’t forget a hat and sunscreen!
 If you decide not to pick your own fruit – you can buy what we have already picked for you at our on-site farm stand.

 What Fruit is Available When?